Roy Kinnear: Early life

 Kinnear was educated at George Heriot's School in Edinburgh.
-At the age of 17, he enrolled in the Royal Academy of Dramatic Art (RADA).
+Aged 17, he enrolled in the Royal Academy of Dramatic Art (RADA).

 Career

 Kinnear's acting career began in 1955, playing Albert in The Young in Heart, at the repertory theatre, Newquay.
 In 1959 he joined Joan Littlewood's Theatre Workshop at the Theatre Royal Stratford East, performing in both the 1960 play and 1963 film of Sparrows Can't Sing.

-Kinnear's television debut was on the STV children's series, Mr. Fixit in 1959, before gaining national attention as a participant in the television show That Was the Week That Was.
+Kinnear's television debut was on the STV children's series Mr. Fixit in 1959, before gaining national attention as a participant in the television show That Was the Week That Was.

 Kinnear later appeared in many films and television shows, including Help!, Till Death Us Do Part, Doctor at Large, Man About the House, George and Mildred, The Dick Emery Show (as Gaylord's long-suffering father) and four episodes of The Avengers.
 He starred in Cowboys, a sitcom about builders.
 His best-known films are those he made with director and close friend Richard Lester: Help!, A Funny Thing Happened On the Way to the Forum, How I Won the War, The Bed Sitting Room, Juggernaut and the Musketeer series of the 1970s and 1980s.

 He appeared with Christopher Lee in the Hammer horror film Taste the Blood of Dracula (1970).
 Also in 1970 he played Mr. Perkins, Melody's father in Waris Hussein's Melody, a puppy love story.
 He played the father of spoiled rich girl Veruca Salt in the film Willy Wonka & the Chocolate Factory (1971), an adaptation of Roald Dahl's children's novel Charlie and the Chocolate Factory.